amitrajitbose/url-shortener/README.md

 ## Frontend

 This Project uses React 16.13, which comes with all the latest features of hooks, context API.
 No other Library used.
+ES-Lint is used with [lint-staged](https://www.npmjs.com/package/lint-staged) and [husky](https://www.npmjs.com/package/husky) to maintain a proper Style for better development experience.

 ## To Run Frontend Locally